ku-fpg/fpg-web/site/about.md

 ## Visits

-This semester (Spring 2012), Andrew Farmer is spending time at Portland State University, working with the FP group there.
+[Andrew Farmer](/users/andrewfarmer) is spending Spring 2013 at Portland State University, working with the FP group there.